 EXPLORATORY ITINERARY: This itinerary is part of an expedition; participants must be flexible and ready to enjoy the unique encounters but also some unexpected situations that are part of the “African Experience”.

-Guinea Bissau: single entry visa require, we can obtain the visa during the tour.
-Please prevent us in advance.
+Guinea Bissau: single entry visa required; we can obtain the visa during the tour.
+Please inform us in advance.

 Sierra Leone: visa available at the border (cost 100 USD).